ramongilmoreno/slotdesign/README.md

 For development:

-    * jettyRun task serves the whole application
+    * appRun task (from Gretty) serves the whole application
     * Supporting TypeScript Eclipse plugin from https://github.com/palantir/eclipse-typescript